-The Shock of the Fall, By Nathan Filer – Costa Book Award Winner 2013
+BOOKS: The Shock of the Fall by Nathan Filer

 “I should say that I am not a nice person.
 Sometimes I try to be, but often I’m not.
 So when it was my turn to cover my eyes and count to a hundred – I cheated.”
 Despite his self-deprecating disclaimer, I liked Matthew - the tale’s main protagonist - from the moment I read his opening line; an affection which remained throughout this beautiful little book.
 The Shock of the Fall is the debut novel of Nathan Filer, which also won last month’s prestigious Costa Book Award.
 It is the tale of a young psychiatric patient and his relationship with mental illness.

 As a child, Matthew lost his 10-year-old brother and, as he edges towards adulthood, his mind unexpectedly decides that his dead brother still exists; exists and wants to play!
 Matthew allows you into his muddled world of schizophrenia in the most tangible way: the milestone childhood moments, the complexities of family dynamics and the mental health issues which seem scattered throughout his family tree; the pain of loss and unrelenting grief; the little and not so little incidents which shape one’s mind.
 Eventually, Matthew comes to terms with a haunting mental illness, which is not so easy to shake off.